celestiaorg/docs/how-to-guides/quick-start.md

 INFO	node	nodebuilder/init.go:73	Node Store initialized
 ```

-You'll also see In this example, using the Mocha testnet and setting up a light node, our node store will be at: `~/.celestia-light-{{ constants.mochaChainId }}`.
+You'll also see in this example, using the Mocha testnet and setting up a light node, our node store will be at: `~/.celestia-light-{{ constants.mochaChainId }}`.

 > Logs above have the timestamps removed for brevity.
 And yes, that's a Rickroll mnemonic. 😜